‘Plastic bag’ womb could help keep premature babies alive

 How it works

-To show the potential of their system, the CHOP team worked with six premature lambs aged 105 to 111 days, as they are developmentally similar to a human fetus at 23 weeks, said Flake.
+To show the potential of their system, the team worked with five premature lambs aged 105 to 111 days, as they are developmentally similar to a human fetus at 23 weeks, Flake said.
+They also used three lambs that were slightly more mature, age 115 to 120 days.
 “We supported these lambs in a very stable fashion for up to four weeks,” he said.

-The system was comprised of a few main factors to support stable development: a circulatory system, a closed fluid environment and use of the fetus’ own heart to pump blood around the system — not an external pump.
+The system was made up of a few main factors to support stable development: a circulatory system, a closed fluid environment and use of the fetus’ own heart to pump blood around the system, not an external pump.

 It all works together so that blood flows to and from the fetus, through a gas-exchange interface similar to what would occur across a placenta, while the fetus remains in a stable fluid environment.

-“Fluid is very important in terms of fetal lung development,” said Flake.
+“Fluid is very important in terms of fetal lung development,” Flake said.
 It also helps insulate and protect a fetus from infection and maintains temperature, pressure and light.
-“It continuously exchanges amniotic fluid … in the same way that amniotic fluid is exchanged in the uterus,” he said during a press briefing.
+“It continuously exchanges amniotic fluid … in the same way that amniotic fluid is exchanged in the uterus,” he said at a press briefing.

 Advertisement